IRS targeting controversy: Congressional investigations

 At least as early as mid-2011, higher-ranking IRS officials knew that conservative groups were being scrutinized.

 Selected groups complained to various members of Congress.
 In response, a congressional committee asked IRS Commissioner Douglas H. Shulman about the allegations in 2012.
 Shulman told the committee that the agency was not targeting conservative groups.
 After Shulman denied that the IRS was unfairly targeting conservative groups, the congressional committee ended the 2012 phase of the investigation.
 Shulman resigned his post in late 2012, before the controversy came to light.

 Following the Inspector General's report, the House Committee on Oversight and Government Reform began an investigation into the IRS.
 Additionally, the House Committee on Ways and Means expanded its ongoing 2011 investigation into possible IRS political targeting to include the BOLO ("be on the lookout") keyword targeting allegations.

 On May 15, 2013, the House Oversight Committee requested that Holly Paz, John Shafer, Gary Muther, Liz Hofacre and Joseph Herraz be interviewed beginning May 20, 2013.

 On May 22, 2013, in her opening statement to the Oversight Committee, Lois Lerner stated: "I have not broken any laws.
 I have not violated any IRS rules or regulations.
 And I have not provided false information to this or any other congressional committee."
 Lerner then invoked her Fifth Amendment right against self-incrimination and refused to testify.

 Oversight Committee Chairman Darrell Issa later asserted that Lerner had waived her Fifth Amendment rights by giving partial testimony and that he intended to call her back into the hearings.
 Congressman Trey Gowdy agreed with Issa.
 Gowdy stated: "She [Lois Lerner] just waived her Fifth Amendment right.
 You don't get to tell your side of the story and then not be subjected to cross examination—that's not the way it works.
 She waived her right to Fifth Amendment privilege by issuing an opening statement.
 She ought to stand here and answer our questions."
-Regent University law professor James Duane told New York magazine that Gowdy's assertion was "extremely imaginative" but "mistaken" because a person who is involuntarily summoned before a grand jury or a legislative body may selectively invoke the right to silence.
+Regent University law professor James Joseph Duane told New York magazine that Gowdy's assertion was "extremely imaginative" but "mistaken" because a person who is involuntarily summoned before a grand jury or a legislative body may selectively invoke the right to silence.
 Harvard Law School professor Alan Dershowitz took a different view, arguing: "You can't simply make statements about a subject and then plead the Fifth in response to questions about the very same subject," and asserting, "[o]nce you open the door to an area of inquiry, you have waived your Fifth Amendment right."